Container-deposit legislation: Israel

 In Israel, there is a 0.30-shekel (₪) deposit on beverage containers over 100 mL and under 5 L, except for dairy products.
 The system is operated by the ELA Recycling Corporation, a private non-profit organization owned by Israel's beverage manufacturers.
 Businesses are required to accept bottles if they sold them, or if they are over 28 square meters and sell beverages from the same manufacturer or importer.
 Businesses are not required to accept more than 50 bottles per customer per day.
 The deposit was initially ₪0.25, but was raised shortly after the ₪0.05 coin was discontinued.

 In 2015, the system achieved a total return rate of 77%.

 Most 500 ml beer bottles (local brands such as Goldstar and Maccabee plus certain imported ones like Carlsberg and Tuborg) have a deposit of ₪1.20, and are willingly accepted even by smaller businesses (plastic water bottles, glass wine bottles and soda cans are mostly accepted by larger supermarket chains, some of which possess reverse vending machines).

 In order to collect more products with its large storage area, Aco Recycling introduced G-1 Smart Reverse Vending Machines with 3 Shredder for Asofta; official operator for deposit scheme in Israel.

 Japan

 The container deposit legislation, as a monetary approach to the garbage/recycling problem, has never caught on in Japan.
 However, under increasingly ever stricter sorting rules announced by each town or city, garbage is meticulously sorted into kitchen garbage, newspapers/books, metal cans (washed)/plastic bottles (rinsed), garden weeds, etc. in each neighborhood for pickup by collection cars, usually on different days notified by the local government.

+Singapore

+In 2018, a privately driven project, in which the public were able to return plastic bottles and cans at three reverse vending machine for rewards, was launched.
+Subsequently, National Environment Agency rolled out a wider public initiative deploying at least 50 machines throughout Singapore from the end of 2019 onward.
+Encouraged by the response to the scheme, legislation was passed in 2023 to enforce compulsory enrollment all plastic bottles and cans sold in Singapore onto a deposit return scheme, but the scheme's public activation was delayed to 1 April 2026 from the previous year to allow drink producers and retailers to implement the scheme.